55th NAACP Image Awards

-The 55th NAACP Image Awards, presented by the NAACP, honored outstanding representations and achievements of people of color in motion pictures, television, music, and literature during the 2023 calendar year.
+The 55th NAACP Image Awards, presented by the NAACP, honored outstanding representations and achievements of people of color in motion pictures, television, music, and literature during the year 2023.
 The ceremony was hosted by Queen Latifah and aired on March 16, 2024, on BET and simulcasted on CBS.
-Non–televised Image Awards categories were livestreamed March 11–14th on the Image Awards website.
+Non-televised Image Awards categories were livestreamed March 11 to 14, on the Image Awards website.

-Submissions were received online from July 31 to November 3, 2023, and public online voting on the shortlisted nominations for performance categories are set to run from January 25 to February 24, 2024, on the Image Awards website.
+Submissions were received online from July 31 to November 3, 2023, and public online voting on the shortlisted nominations for performance categories ran from January 25 to February 24, 2024, on the Image Awards website.

-The nominations were announced on January 25, 2024, with the film The Color Purple and actor Colman Domingo leading the motion picture categories with 16 and 3 nominations, respectively, and Ayo Edebiri leading the nominations for television and streaming categories with two for Abbott Elementary and The Bear.
+The nominations were announced on January 25, 2024, with the film The Color Purple and actor Colman Domingo leading the motion picture categories with 16 and three nominations, respectively, and Ayo Edebiri leading the nominations for television and streaming categories with two for Abbott Elementary and The Bear.
 In the recording categories, Victoria Monét and Usher led the nominations with six and five nominations, respectively.
-RCA Records collectively led the nominations in the recording categories with 20 nominations, while HarperCollins Publishers and Penguin Random House led the literary categories with seven and four nods, respectively.
+RCA Records collectively led the nominations in the recording categories with 20 nominations, while HarperCollins Publishers and Penguin Random House led the literary categories with seven and four nominations, respectively.

 Poet, writer and activist Amanda Gorman was honored with the Chairman's Award.
-Creative director and costume designer June Ambrose received the Vanguard Award at the previous award ceremony's NAACP Fashion Show on March 15, 2024.
+Creative director and costume designer June Ambrose received the Vanguard Award at the award ceremony's NAACP Fashion Show on March 15, 2024.

-The film The Color Purple became the most nominated motion picture in the ceremony's history, scoring 16 nominations and winning 11.
-It broke the record previously held by The Best Man (1999), Black Panther (2018) and Jingle Jangle: A Christmas Journey (2020) which were all tied for 10 nominations.
+The film The Color Purple became the most nominated and most awarded motion picture in the ceremony's history at the time, receiving 16 nominations and winning eleven.
+It broke the record previously held by The Best Man (1999), Black Panther (2018) and Jingle Jangle: A Christmas Journey (2020), which were all tied with ten nominations.
+This record would be broken two years later by Sinners (2025), when it received 18 nominations and won 13 awards, respectively.